 The council cannot provide a grit bin everywhere.
 Grit bins are located in strategic positions around the county and are provided for use on the Public Highway only (carriageway and footway).
 The grit bins are there to help road users, including pedestrians.
 You may use the salt to treat ice and snow on small areas of the road or footway.

-Parish, Town and District grit bins are now being placed around the County.
-These bins are coloured green and the responsibility of filling and maintaining these bins are with the local Parish, Town or District Council.
+Parish, Town and District bins are the responsibility of filling and maintaining these bins are with the relevant Parish, Town or District Council.

 More information on gritting

-You can I clear the snow outside of your own property
+You can clear the snow outside of your own property

 The Government produced a Snow Code in 2010 which offers guidance on self-help and clearing snow and ice from pathways.
 This information is available on the Met Office website.

 Why can't the council grit all the roads?